hyperledger/firefly/docs/keyconcepts/data_exchange.md

   - There are many technologies including Mutual TLS, and Java Web Tokens (JWT), that can be used to ensure a private data exchange is happening with the correct party in the system.
-  - Most modern approaches us public/private key encryption to establish the identity during the setup phase of a connection.
+  - Most modern approaches use public/private key encryption to establish the identity during the setup phase of a connection.
 This means a distribution mechanism is required for public keys, which might be enhanced with a trust hierarchy (like PKI).
 - Request/Response (Sync) vs. Message Queuing (Async)